ron2015schmitt/ngx-mat-tui-calendar/README.md

 @import '~@angular/material/prebuilt-themes/deeppurple-amber.css';
 ```

-### Quickstart Project
+### Quickstart Repo

-A demonstration of the usage described above usage can be found at repo https://github.com/ron2015schmitt/ngx-mat-tui-calendar-quickstart
+A demonstration of the simple usage described above can be found at repo https://github.com/ron2015schmitt/ngx-mat-tui-calendar-quickstart

-## Demo Project
+## Demo Repo

 A more extensive demonstration of usage can be found at repo https://github.com/ron2015schmitt/ngx-mat-tui-calendar-demo

 ### Stackblitz
 *Coming soon*